keeps/roda/documentation/Advanced_Search.md

 ```
 Rules:
 - There are some reserved field names, specially `title`, `dateInitial` and `dateFinal`, that define what appear on the lists
 - You can add new specific fields, but must always add a suffix for the data type.
-The most used suffixes are "_txt" (any string tokenized), "_ss" (non-tokenized strings for identifiers), "_dd" for ISO1601 dates.
+The most used suffixes are "\_txt" (any string tokenized), "\_ss" (non-tokenized strings for identifiers), "\_dd" for ISO1601 dates.
+- The definition of the reserved fields names is made [here](https://github.com/keeps/roda/blob/master/roda-core/roda-core/src/main/java/org/roda/core/index/schema/collections/AIPCollection.java#L61) but you may need to also access [here](https://github.com/keeps/roda/blob/master/roda-common/roda-common-data/src/main/java/org/roda/core/data/common/RodaConstants.java#L604) to find out the final name.
-- A complete list of reserved fields names and suffixes is available on the [AIP SOLR schema](https://github.com/keeps/roda/blob/master/roda-core/roda-core/src/main/resources/config/index/AIP/conf/schema.xml).
+- A complete list of suffixes and fields types is available at the [SOLR base schema](https://github.com/keeps/roda/blob/master/roda-core/roda-core/src/main/resources/config/index/common/conf/managed-schema).

 To apply the changes on the stylesheet you must ingest new content or re-index existing content.